artdgn/crypto-sheets-api/README.md

 ## Live example API and Sheet:
-- [Example API on Heroku](https://crypto-sheets-api.herokuapp.com) free tier, welcome to use as example.
-Use "Deploy to Heroku" button below to deploy your own.
+- [Example API on Render](https://crypto-sheets-api.onrender.com) free tier, welcome to use as example.
 - [Example Sheet](https://docs.google.com/spreadsheets/d/1cY8n9s1QnW7HQuMdJjihjpKlVSit2kRAT7oe7lFySLg/edit?usp=sharing) with the examples from this readme.

 ## Usage for CoingGecko routes
 Use `/xml/coingecko` or `/value/coingecko` to import data from any CoinGecko API route.

-For full documentation of endpoints (live OpenAPI) go to `https://your-proxy-api/docs` ([Example on Heroku](https://crypto-sheets-api.herokuapp.com/docs))
+For full documentation of endpoints (live OpenAPI) go to `https://your-proxy-api/docs` ([Example on Render](https://crypto-sheets-api.onrender.com/docs))

 Use any route on [CoinGecko API live docs](https://www.coingecko.com/ja/api#explore-api) to create your target path.